User Guide

 -

-deletes the second flashcard in the list.
+delete 2deletes the second flashcard in the list.

 Clearing all entries : clear